About ETA

 Our Values

 Community.
 Excellence.
 Inclusion.
 Mentorship.
 Respect.
-We believe in building character through competition — and that every player, regardless of school, background, or skill level, deserves a pathway to growth.
-Eagle Tennis Club embodied these values.
-We carry them forward.
+We believe in building character through competition — and that every player, whatever their background or skill level, deserves a real pathway to growth.

 What Makes ETA Different